D’backs tie franchise record with 21 hits, beat Rangers 19-4

 By sweeping a two-game series at Texas, the Diamondbacks stayed in the thick of the crowded NL playoff race.
 The Rangers’ fourth straight loss dropped them five games behind the AL’s second wild card.

-Leadoff batter Jarrod Dyson had four at-bats in the first three innings, which ended with Arizona leading 14-3.
+Leadoff batter Dyson had four at-bats in the first three innings, which ended with Arizona leading 14-3.

 Adam Jones went into the game needing two hits to reach 1,900 for his career.
 He collected a double and a single in the first two innings and added singles in the third and sixth innings.